 Do you wash your car regularly or leave it like a rotting apple for weeks?
 Applying ceramic coating and taking care of your car are two things going hand in hand with each other.
 Neither one is complete without the other.

 Even with regular car washes, you can get swirls on your car.
 A number of car wash stations in Denver use a brush, which is an absolute no-no. Regardless of how expensive your ceramic coating is, brushes will eventually destroy the pristine and paint of your car, leading to swirls and scratches.

 Myth 2: You will never need to wash your car again:

 Just because you got your car ceramic coated, it doesn’t mean you can simply drive on the roads of Denver without washing it ever again.
 Denver has a history of extreme temperatures throughout the year that will eventually deteriorate your car.

 Not washing your car is perhaps the most foolish concept which dealers bank on the most.
-It is true that ceramic coating makes the cleaning job easier due to its hydrophobic feature but the exposure to mud, dust and grime is unavoidable.
+It is true that ceramic coating makes the cleaning job easier due to its hydrophobic feature but exposure to mud, dust, and grime is unavoidable.
 The roads have dirt everywhere and the dust is in the air which likes to stick to your car.

 There is no running away from washing your vehicle.
 You just don’t have to exert more time and effort in cleaning your automobile now that it is ceramic coated.